-NOTE: To receive SideVü scanning sonar, you need a compatible chartplotter, a compatible sounder module, and a compatible transducer.
+NOTE: To receive SideVü scanning sonar, you need a compatible sounder module and a compatible SideVü transducer.

 SideVü scanning sonar technology shows you a picture of what lies to the sides of the boat.
 You can use this as a search tool to find structures and fish.